 The grade point average of a student's work is the ratio of the grade points to the number of credits attempted.
-Courses taken under the credit/no credit option as well as courses completed at another institution are not included in the grade point average.
+Courses taken under the credit/no credit option, courses with a W or NR grade, as well as courses completed at another institution are not included in the grade point average.